MJParviz/Brain_Tumor_Classification/README.md

 -  **Loss Function**: Categorical cross-entropy used for multi-class classification.

 ## Results 📊
-The model achieved satisfactory accuracy on the test set, with detailed metrics provided in the classification report.
+The model achieved satisfactory accuracy on the test set(95.3%), with detailed metrics provided in the classification report.
 A confusion matrix illustrates performance across different classes.

 ## Challenges Encountered ⚠️
 -  **Imbalanced Data**: Addressed using under-sampling techniques.